aidanc2004/Campground-Website/README.md

 a specific check in and check out date, and lets admins manage sites and reservations.

+Uses Devise for user sign in/out Tailwind CSS for styling.

 ## TODO:

 - [x] Add and remove reservations from a site